Need home insurance for your apartment? Here’s how to find the right cover.

 Do apartments need home insurance?

-If you live in a strata-titled property, such as an apartment, unit or flat, loss or damage to the building should be covered by strata insurance, the cost of which is covered by your strata fees.
+If you live in a strata-titled property, such as an apartment, unit or flat, damage to the building should be covered by strata insurance.
 As such, you don’t need the building cover provided by a traditional home insurance policy, so it’s not possible to buy home insurance for an apartment.

-However, you will need to take out a policy that provides contents-only cover.
+If you want to cover the things insure your apartment you'll need to take out a policy that provides contents-only cover.
 Contents insurance covers your belongings against loss or damage due to a wide range of events, including fire, storm, theft, vandalism and more.
 It also includes cover for those interior fixtures and fittings you own that help make your apartment a home, such as blinds, curtains and carpets.

 What about apartment buildings with body corporate?